Pagure/pagure/doc/overview.rst

 Interacting with git repos can be a long process, it varies depending on the size of the repository itself but also based on hardware performances or simply the load on the system.
-To make pagure capable of handling more load, since pagure 3.0 the interactions with the git repositories from the web UI is performed by dedicated workers, allowing async processing of the different tasks.
+To make Pagure capable of handling more load, since Pagure 3.0 the interactions with the git repositories from the web UI is performed by dedicated workers, allowing async processing of the different tasks.